 Emcor's score of 72 is higher than 99% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2024, EMCOR Group, Inc. reported total carbon emissions of approximately 1,586,624,000 kg CO2e.
-This figure includes Scope 1 emissions of about 182,567,000 kg CO2e, primarily from stationary combustion, and Scope 2 emissions of approximately 86,000 kg CO2e (market-based).
-The majority of their emissions, around 1,403,971,000 kg CO2e, fall under Scope 3, which encompasses indirect emissions from sources such as purchased goods and services.
-EMCOR has set ambitious climate commitments, aiming for a 30% reduction in Scope 1 and Scope 2 emissions by 2030 from a 2020 baseline.
-Additionally, they plan to achieve a 20% reduction in per capita Scope 1 and Scope 2 emissions by 2035, using 2021 as the baseline year.
-The company is also committed to reducing its Scope 1 emissions to near zero by 2025 and aims to achieve net-zero emissions across all scopes by 2050, in line with the Science Based Targets initiative (SBTi).
-In 2023, EMCOR's total emissions were approximately 1,786,969,000 kg CO2e, with Scope 1 emissions at about 176,705,000 kg CO2e and Scope 2 emissions at 86,000 kg CO2e.
-The company continues to prioritise reducing the environmental impact of its operations, including its fleet of over 11,000 vehicles, by transitioning to more efficient and sustainable alternatives.
+This figure includes 182,567,000 kg CO2e from Scope 1 emissions, primarily from stationary combustion, and 1,403,971,000 kg CO2e from Scope 3 emissions, which encompass a wide range of activities including purchased goods and services, employee commuting, and the use of sold products.
+Scope 2 emissions were reported at 86,000 kg CO2e (market-based).
+EMCOR has set ambitious climate commitments, aiming for a 20% reduction in per capita Scope 1 and Scope 2 greenhouse gas emissions by 2035, using 2021 as a baseline.
+Additionally, the company is committed to reducing its Scope 1 and Scope 2 emissions to near zero by 2025 and achieving a 30% reduction from a 2020 baseline by 2030.
+Furthermore, EMCOR has established long-term science-based targets to reach net-zero emissions by 2050, aligning with the Science Based Targets initiative (SBTi).
+In 2023, EMCOR's total emissions were approximately 1,786,969,000 kg CO2e, with Scope 1 emissions at 176,705,000 kg CO2e and Scope 3 emissions at 1,610,179,000 kg CO2e.
+The company continues to focus on enhancing fleet efficiency and transitioning to sustainable vehicle options as part of its strategy to lower emissions.
+Overall, EMCOR's comprehensive approach to carbon management reflects its commitment to sustainability and reducing its environmental impact in the construction and engineering sector.

 Access structured emissions data, company-specific emission factors, and source documents